-Geographically, our North American sales increased their already dominant share of our overall sales, going from 87.5% of our net sales in Q1 2010 to 89.1% in Q1 2011.
-Our second largest market, the UK, experienced a decline from 7.8% of our net sales in Q1 2010 to 6.1% in Q1 2011.
+Geographically, our North American sales increased their dominant share of our overall sales, going from 89.1% of our net sales in Q1 2011 to 92.6% in Q1 2012.
+Our second largest market, the UK, experienced a decline from 6.1% of our net sales in Q1 2011 to 3.3% in Q1 2012.

-In the quarter ended March 31, 2011 three customers accounted for 58% of total net sales.
+In the quarter ended March 31, 2012 three customers accounted for 70% of total net sales.
 Because of our significant customer concentration, our net sales and operating income has fluctuated and could in the future fluctuate significantly due to changes in political or economic conditions or the loss, reduction of business, or less favorable terms for any of our significant customers.

 Gross Profit.
-Gross profit was \$808 thousand or 28.8% of net sales in Q1 2011, as gross profit increased from \$763 thousand in Q1 2010 despite a decrease in gross margin from 30.6% of net sales in Q1 2010.
-Gross profit increased due to higher sales, and gross margin decreased primarily because a lower percentage of our sales came from dial-up modems, which typically have higher margins.
+Gross profit was \$989 thousand or 24.9% of net sales in Q1 2012, an increase from \$808 thousand in Q1 2011 despite a decrease in gross margin from 28.8% of net sales in Q1 2011.
+Gross profit increased due to higher sales, and gross margin decreased primarily because a lower percentage of our sales came from dial-up modems, which typically enjoy a higher margin than cable modems.

 Selling Expense.
-Selling expense was \$537 thousand or 19.1% of net sales in the first quarter of 2011 compared to \$448 thousand or 18.0% of net sales in the first quarter of 2010.
-Selling expenses increased primarily due to higher variable expenses associated with increased revenues in Q1 2011 compared to Q1 2010 and increased costs from internet related advertising.
+Selling expense was \$526 thousand or 13.2% of net sales in the first quarter of 2012 compared to \$537 thousand or 19.1% of net sales in the first quarter of 2011.
+Variable selling expenses increased due to increased revenues in Q1 2012 compared to Q1 2011, but this increase was offset by a decrease in Web-related advertising.

 General and Administrative Expense.
-General and administrative expense was \$317 thousand or 11.3% of net sales in the first quarter of 2011, down from \$373 thousand or 14.9% of net sales in the first quarter of 2010.
-This decrease was primarily due to lower personnel costs.
+General and administrative expense was \$315 thousand or 7.9% of net sales in the first quarter of 2012, down from \$317 thousand or 11.3% of net sales in the first quarter of 2011.
+This small decrease was primarily due to lower personnel costs.

 Research and Development Expense.
-Research and development expense was \$238 thousand or 8.5% of net sales in the first quarter of 2011 and \$305 thousand or 12.2% of net sales in the first quarter of 2010.
-This decrease was primarily due to lower personnel costs.
+Research and development expense was \$260 thousand or 6.5% of net sales in the first quarter of 2012 and \$237 thousand or 8.5% of net sales in the first quarter of 2011.
+The increase was primarily due to increased costs relating to development of Zoom's ZoomGuardtm product line.

 Other Income (Expense).
-Other expense was negligible in the first quarter of 2011 and other income was \$65 thousand in the first quarter of 2010.
-The other income in the first quarter of 2010 was primarily due to our share of a DRAM semi-conductor class action refund settlement.
+Other income (expense) was negligible in both the first quarter of 2012 and the first quarter of 2011.